 It has been two weeks, how does he know how she acts when she is angry?

 The World Building

-There is no world building in this book at all.
+There is no world-building in this book at all.
 We do not see what the world looks like outside the HQ and Kaleen’s house.
-The only attempt at the world building is the explanation in the history class that tells you about the failed revolution and how other countries followed the system once they saw that it worked for Manhatten, New York.
+The only attempt at the world-building is the explanation in the history class that tells you about the failed revolution and how other countries followed the band system once they saw that it worked for Manhatten, New York.

 We are told about the six zones, each zone has a number, a colour and ‘traits’:

-- Stalwart – symbolised by red, are the zone that would be Gryffindor or Dauntless.
+- Stalwart: symbolised by the colour red, are the zone that would be Gryffindor or Dauntless.
 You know, the houses or zones in Harry Potter and Divergent.
 They are the ones that become the bodyguards or work in the army.

 - Astute is represented by blue and are the Ravenclaw (Harry Potter) or Eruditesque (Divergent) zones, taking the scientists and teaching jobs. (noticing a pattern?)

 - Collusive – (green) they are the leaders, the politicians and business owners.
 So basically, Slytherin and Erudite again.
 Loving the matching colours to the Harry Potter books, I must say

 - Radiant – they are the yellow zone, beautiful entertainers and modules.
 Nothing relating to loyalty so it has finally broken the Harry Potter scheme!
 Yay! … but wait, are there no Hufflepuffs or Abnegation sectors?

 - Quixotic – they are purple, they are the labourers and factory owners.
 This is the original zone that Kaleen comes from.
 You know, like the miners from the Hunger Games come from zone 12?